JuanMCarini/FinancialApp/README.md

             5. Generating new credits, installments, and collections.
         * Returns all processed data, including updated customer information, portfolio purchases, credits, installments, and collections.

+    * **portafolio_seller**:

+        * The portfolio_seller function performs a comprehensive analysis of a portfolio of credits and installments for a salle.
+It filters, sorts, and calculates financial metrics for installments, and optionally saves the results to a database and/or exports them to an Excel file.
+It also supports translating field names to Spanish and generating cash flow analysis.

+        * Key Features:
+            * Filtering: Filters installments based on due date, default status, and ownership.
+            * Sorting: Sorts installments based on user-defined criteria (e.g., TEM, emission date).
+            * Financial Calculations: Computes present value, cumulative value, and internal rate of return (IRR).
+            * Database Integration: Saves results to a SQL database if requested.
+            * Translation: Translates field names to Spanish if needed.
+            * Export: Exports results to an Excel file for further analysis or reporting.

+        * Inputs:
+            * date: Reference date for filtering and calculations.
+            * tna: Nominal annual interest rate for financial calculations.
+            * va: Available funds for financing.
+            * id_company: ID of the company owning the portfolio.
+            * Sorting and filtering flags (sort_by_tem, sort_by_emission, default, etc.).
+            * Options for saving, translating, and exporting results.

+        * Outputs:
+            * full_inst: Filtered and processed installment data.
+            * credits: Credit data associated with the filtered installments.
+            * customers: Customer data associated with the credits.
+            * ps: Portfolio sales data for database storage.

+        * Dependencies:

+            * Libraries: pandas, sqlalchemy, numpy_financial, PyQt5 (for folder selection).
+            * Database: Requires a SQL database with tables for installments, credits, customers, and portfolio_sales.
+            * Helper Functions: credits_balance() for balance calculations, sell_to_sql() to update the SQL database, translate_seller() to translate the tables to export, export_sell() to export customer, credit, and installment data to an Excel file.
+It allows the user to select a folder for saving the file and generates a structured Excel workbook.

 #### **Key Functionalities:**

 1. Supplier and Business Plan Validation: